Like an oatmeal cookie but better, Anzac biscuits are soft and chewy in the middle with crispy, caramelized edges. Made in one bowl, no mixer needed!

 Brian and I both devoured these cookies at every opportunity for the rest of our trip, and the first weekend after we got home I set my mind to recreating them.

-I discovered after some research that Anzac cookies, or “Anzac biscuits” as they are called in Australia and New Zealand, are actually extremely simple to make.
+I discovered after some research that these lovely cookies, called “Anzac biscuits” in Australia and New Zealand, are actually extremely simple to make.

 Most recipes call for melted butter (a feature you know I love in a cookie, as displayed in my recipe for the easiest chocolate chip cookies).
 You can stir the dough together in one bowl.
 And the best part is, they don’t contain eggs so they can totally be vegan if you use melted coconut oil instead of butter (though I think the flavor the butter imparts is excellent).